 Following a business interruption loss, you can expect many changes in the business to occur.
 Revenues may drop, expenses could increase or decrease, and for a period the business may even cease operating.
 Often when a business interruption loss occurs, the business is likely to experience a savings in certain expenses which would normally be a fixed monthly cost.
 The longer a business is unable to operate, the more likely it is for otherwise fixed expenses to cease.
 The degree to which expenses change is often dependent on the amount of damage which occurred.

-This post is about the saved expenses which occur following a business interruption loss.
+This post is about the saved expenses which occur following a business interruption loss, and how they impact the resulting loss quantification.

 Common Expense Changes